Xilinx/Vitis_Libraries/vision/docs/src/include/rotate_api.rst

 .. rubric:: Resource Utilization

-The following table summarizes the resource utilization in different configurations, generated using Vitis HLS 2022.1 tool for the xcu200-fsgd2104-2-e, to process a 4k, 3 channel image.
+The following table summarizes the resource utilization in different configurations, generated using the Vitis HLS 2022.1 tool for the xcu200-fsgd2104-2-e, to process a 4k, three channel image.

-.. table:: Table Rotate Resource Utilization Summary
+.. table:: Table: Rotate Resource Utilization Summary

     +----------------+----------------+---------------------+----------------------+----------+------+------+------+
     | Operating Mode | Direction of   | Operating Frequency | Utilization Estimate |          |      |      |      |